PV-Lab/2s986_class/Week11/Color_Mixing_Example/README.md

 `image_process.py` - image processing functions to extract RGB values from a camera image

-`gpyopt_optimizer.py` - BO optimizer which uses GPyOpt API
+`gpyopt_optimizer.py` - BO optimizer which uses GPyOpt API (if you want to use BO, check it out here.)

 `color_mixing_with_BO.iphynb` - one example code that will be used to run your algorithm